African olive pigeon

 The African olive pigeon or Rameron pigeon (Columba arquatrix) is a pigeon which is a resident breeding bird in much of eastern and southern Africa from Ethiopia to the Cape.
 Populations also are found in western Angola, southwestern Saudi Arabia and northern Yemen.
 It is locally common, although sizeable gaps in its distribution occur due to its habitat requirements.
+Despite this, the species is monotypic, with no substantive variation between birds in the different areas it occurs in.

 Description

 The adult male African olive pigeon is a large pigeon at 37 to 42 cm in length and a weight of 300 to 450 g.
 Its back and wings are maroon, with the shoulders heavily speckled with white spots.
 The underparts are maroon with heavy white spotting, and the head is grey with yellow patches around the eye, and a yellow bill.
 The neck plumage, used in display, is streaked maroon and white, the underwing and undertail are dark grey, and the feet are yellow.

-Females are very similar but somewhat duller.
+Females are very similar to males but somewhat duller.
 Juvenile birds have the maroon and grey replaced with dark brown, the bare parts are a dull greenish-yellow, and the wing feathers have pale fringes.
 In flight, this pigeon looks very dark.
 Its flight is quick, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
 The call is a loud coo coo.